Circular economy: Luxembourg

+United Kingdom

+In 2020, the UK government published its Circular Economy Package policy statement in coordination with the Welsh and Scottish governments.

+England

+From 1 October 2023, certain single-use plastic items have been placed under bans or restrictions in England.

+Scotland

+In 2021 the Scottish Parliament banned single use plastics being provided by businesses.

+In 2024, the Scottish Parliament passed the Circular Economy (Scotland) Act 2024, which would require the setting of targets and providing updates to the strategy to achieve those targets as frequently as 5 years or more frequently than that.

+Wales

+In 2021, the Welsh Government published its Circular Economy strategy.

+In 2023, the Senedd banned single use plastics, which would require the setting of targets and providing updates to the strategy to achieve those targets as frequently as 5 years or more frequently than that.

+Northern Ireland

+In 2022, the Northern Ireland Executive held a Circular Economy consultation.

 Circular bioeconomy

 The bio-economy, especially the circular bio-economy, decreases dependency on natural resources by encouraging sustainable goods that generate food, materials, and energy using renewable biological resources (such as lupins).
 According to the European Commission's EU Science Center, the circular bioeconomy produces €1.5 trillion in value added, accounting for 11% of EU GDP.
 The European Investment Bank invests between €6 billion and €9 billion in the bio-economy per year.

 The European Circular Bioeconomy Fund

 Eligibility requirements and core terms of reference for an equity and mezzanine debt fund were established by the European Investment Bank and the European Commission directorates-general for agriculture and research and innovation.
 As a result, an investment adviser was chosen, and the European Circular Bioeconomy Fund was created.
+As of 2023, a €65 million investment from the EIB has been made.

 The European Circular Bioeconomy Fund invests in early-stage companies with developed innovations that are searching for funds to broaden their activities and reach new markets.
 It specifically invests in: